Julius Randle NBA Playoffs Player Props: Knicks vs. Heat

 Julius Randle Insights vs. the Heat

-- The Heat are the 28th-ranked team in the NBA at allowing threes, conceding 13.1 made 3-pointers per contest.
+- Allowing 13.1 made 3-pointers per contest, the Heat are the 28th-ranked team in the NBA.

 Julius Randle vs. the Heat